 After about 7 hours, and 6 locks, and 42 miles from where we started, we entered the channel to Fort Edward waterfront park, a grassy area with a cement wall with cleats and ladders, free electric (!) and bathrooms.
 There’s a small town with a couple of restaurants, but since it’s a little rainy we may just stay on board.
 An official canal representative did come by to greet us – impressive – even in the rain.

-I hadn’t realized we had been traveling so long since the trip is broken up by waiting to get into locks, entering, waiting for the water to lift us and then leaving 6 times during the day.
+I hadn’t realized we had been traveling so long today since the trip is broken up by waiting to get into locks, entering, waiting for the water to lift us and then leaving the lock, done 6 times today.
 We’ll do 5 more locks tomorrow and then move to the the Champlain River.
 (That’s what we thought anyway!)